Escaped Python On The Loose In Newton

 — Newton Police (@newtonpolice) August 23, 2019

+Pythons are nocturnal but also like to sun themselves during the day.
+Animal control visited the snake’s house and they are keeping an eye out.

+“So they may go against the foundation of a home,” Lt.
+Apotheker said.
+“They may go under a porch.
+They may try to go into a garage.”

 The python is black, gold and yellow.
-Anyone who spots the snake should not approach it and call police.
+Anyone who spots the snake should not approach it and call police, the Animal Rescue League said.

 You must log in to post a comment.